johnprovazek/truchettiles/README.md

 ## Credits

-The majority of the truchet tile designs were taken from this [website](http://arearugscarpet.blogspot.com/2014/04/the-curse-of-truchets-tiles.html).
+- The majority of the truchet tile designs were adapted from the designs found on this [blog post](http://arearugscarpet.blogspot.com/2014/04/the-curse-of-truchets-tiles.html).
+- [TinyColor](https://github.com/bgrins/TinyColor) was used to generate random but harmonious color palettes.
+- [Font Awesome](https://github.com/FortAwesome/Font-Awesome) and [IcoMoon](https://icomoon.io/) were used for the icons.

 ## Bugs & Improvements

-- Add a color picker.
-- Fix demo issues when zooming in on browsers.
-- Restructure the demo grid and fix overflow issue.
+- Reconfigure this project as a custom HTML element.
+- Add an option to disable the line stroke.
+- Add an option to disable the mouse movement.
-- Add an info option to the demo page to give user instructions.
+- Add an option to disable the canvas background.
-- Consider adding value of the slider in the slider thumb.
+- Consider adding the value of each slider on the slider thumb for the demo page.
-- Investigate and fix bug where occasionally tiles will be drawn on canvas with small noticeable gaps on the tiles edge.
+- Fix bug where at specific tile sizes and canvas sizes the tiles will occasionally be drawn on the canvas shifted a pixel up or left from where they should be drawn.